emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/as-z80.md

 `[expression]` is the 16-bit expression.

-The pseudo-instruction will define a constant - assign a name to given expression.
+The pseudo-instruction will define a constant - assign a name to the given expression.
 The name of the constant then can be used anywhere where the constant is expected and the compiler will replace it with the expression.

 It is not possible to redefine a constant.